Jordan Grant (rugby league): Early life

-Grant was born in Penrith, New South Wales, and is of Serbian and Aboriginal descent.
+Grant was born in Penrith, New South Wales, and is of Bosnian and Aboriginal descent.
 He was educated at St Dominic's College, Penrith.

-Grant played junior rugby league for the St Clair Comets, before signing with Penrith Panthers.
+He played junior rugby league for the St Clair Comets, before signing with Penrith Panthers.

 Playing career

 Early career

 Grant was a part of the Penrith Panthers junior development system.
 He then played in the NRL Under-20s for the Parramatta Eels in 2013, and the Wests Tigers in 2014.